Eric Ayala bounced back from a rough game. Now he needs his teammates to join him.

 With four weeks left in the regular season, each game carries significant weight for the Terps, who are clinging to their NCAA tournament hopes.
 Maryland (10-9, 4-8 Big Ten) has defeated four ranked teams, including three on the road, but the Terps need to string together more conference wins for a chance to be included in the NCAA tournament field.
 Their schedule helps; Monday’s home game against No. 7 Ohio State (15-4, 9-4) is the last time the Terps face a ranked team.
 But the trouble at Penn State offered a glimpse into the issues Maryland needs to resolve.

 Beyond Ayala, Maryland’s offense sputtered in State College.
 Wiggins should be one of the team’s top performers most nights, and he often shows that ability.
 In the Purdue win, Wiggins led the Terps with 18 points.
 But he has been somewhat inconsistent this season.
-Against Penn State, Wiggins scored just two points on 1-of-11 shooting.
-Before that game, Turgeon said he needs for Wiggins to be efficient offensively and for Ayala to be consistent on both ends of the floor.
+Against Penn State, Wiggins scored just two points on 1-for-11 shooting.
+Before that game, Turgeon said he needs Wiggins to be efficient offensively and Ayala to be consistent on both ends of the floor.

 “When those guys shoot it well,” Turgeon said, “obviously it rubs off on other guys and it makes things easier for us.”